yes parents in Wales have the right to home educate their children

 There are a huge amount of resources available free of charge on the internet including the national curriculum.
 There are also a lot of resources available at a discounted rate to home educators see the page on discounts for a few.

-Will I have to be inspected by the Local aut
+Will I have to be inspected by the Local authority?

 no the local authority has no right to inspect home education authority